ansible/community-docs/integration_tests_quick_start_guide.rst

 Quick-start integration testing guide
 *************************************

-This guide describes all steps needed to add integration tests for your changes to a collection and run them locally using the ``ansible-test`` command.
+This guide describes all of the steps needed to add integration tests to a collection and how to run them locally using the ``ansible-test`` command.

 .. contents:: Topics